SBC-Utrecht/pytom-match-pick/docs/benchmarks/defocus_handedness.md

 </figcaption>
 </figure>

+Looking at the effects of the defocus handedness, the scatter plot (left side of figure) seems to display a very minor effect of the defocus handedness on the normalized
+LCC<sub>max</sub> scores (download or open in new tab to zoom in).
+Around the center of the tomogram (x=0) the scattered points seems to overlap, which should be the case as the central subvolume does not have defocus offsets.
+Only on the left and right side of the plot, there appears a tiny increase in LCC<sub>max</sub> scores for the inverted defocus handedness.
+To better assess the effect, I fitted a quadratic function to both sets of
+LCC<sub>max</sub> scores as a function of the x-coordinate (right side of figure).
+This visualization makes it more easily discernible that there is an increase in LCC<sub>max</sub> values on both the left and right side for the inverted defocus handedness.
+(It is of note, that I had to adjust the y-axis limits on the right side to visualize this effect.)
+It appears the inverted defocus handedness is correct for this tilt-series.

-Right now, the inverted handedness seems to be the correct one.
-However, if the tilt-axis angle would have been set to 180 for AreTomo, the template would not need to be mirrored and the defocus handedness would also not have to be inverted.
-I decided not to rerun this analysis with that setting as the point here was to examine the effect of the regular/inverted defocus handedness.
+Small side note: _The inverted handedness seems to be the correct one.
+However, if the tilt-axis angle were set to 180 for AreTomo, the template would not need to be mirrored and (probably) neither the defocus handedness.
+I decided not to rerun this analysis with that setting as the point was to discern the effect of regular/inverted defocus handedness on the scores._

-If you found these results useful, please cite our repository: https://zenodo.org/records/12667665
+## Conclusion
+Overall, the effects of defocus gradient correction seem minor.
+I attempted to measure the effect of defocus gradient correction by applying both a regular and inverted defocus handedness to subvolumes of tomograms during template matching.
+The tomogram used here has very high contrast due to a thin ice layer and isolated ribosomes.
+The images were additionally recorded at a pixel size of 1.07 Å. Template matching was performed at a voxel size of 8.56 Å, providing a maximal resolution of 1/(17.12) Å<sup>-1</sup> in the tomogram which is generally considered a small pixel size for tomograms.
+As the effects of defocus handedness in this dataset were already difficult to discern, I expect the contribution of defocus gradient correction during template matching for _in situ_ datasets to be negligible.

 ## How-to-reproduce